Last updated on July 10th, 2020 at 03:49 am

-One day, again I got mail saying Congratulations you have got into Level 2 of local guides.
-I was amazed at first, I hadn’t contributed much to google maps but getting to higher level wass definetely interesting.
+One day, again I got a mail saying Congratulations you have got into Level 2 of local guides.
+I was amazed at first, I hadn’t contributed much to google maps but getting to a higher level was definitely interesting.

-We were about 20 participants in the bus, and in about an hour we reached Nagarkot.
+We were about 20 participants on the bus, and in about an hour we reached Nagarkot.

 We dropped off at Peace Stupa and had some photographs.

 Then we went to Peaceful Cottage and Cafe where we had tea and refreshment.